bigtreetech/BIGTREETECH-TouchScreenFirmware/README.md

 <li>A <code>BIGTREE_TFT*_V*.*.*.bin</code> file will be generated in the <em>hidden</em> <code>.pio\build\BIGTREE_TFT*_V*_*</code> folder.
 Follow the update process outlined in the <a href="#about-tft-firmware">About TFT Firmware</a> section above to update your TFT to the latest version.</li>
 </details>

 ## Troubleshooting

+**In case the upload of a new firmware failed**

+First, verify that you have been using the correct version for your TFT.
+After that, try to upload the new firmware again (like described above) using a **new** SD card - 8GB or smaller, FAT32 formatted.
+Some uploads worked fine after executing a low level format of the SD card and not a quick format.

+**Simple Reset**

-To reset the TFT's touch screen calibration, create a blank file named `reset.txt` and place in root folder of the sd card.
-Insert the SD card into the TFT's SD card reader and power cycle your printer to start the reset process.
+To reset the TFT's touch screen calibration, create a blank file named  "reset" with the file-extension "txt", and place it in the root folder of an SD card (the SD card capacity must be less than or equal 8GB and formatted as FAT32).
+Insert the SD card into the TFT's SD card reader and power cycle your printer or restet your TFT to start the reset process.

+**Worst Case Scenario**

+In case the screen remains black or the brightness is not stable, the screen does not react after pressing a button or executes clicks by itself or does something similar - and the reset described above did not help - do the following.
+Remove the TFT from the enclosure and disconnect everything from the TFT, including the cable to the mainboard.
+Cut a USB cable you do not need anymore and connect the red and black wire to 5V and GND of the TFT.
+Do not use the unshielded wires directly but use a 2 pin connector instead.
+Power up the TFT and try to reset the TFT or to instal a new firmware like described in this document.

 ## Version History

 See [BIGTREETECH-TouchScreenFirmware/releases](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/releases) for a complete version history.

 ## Appendix